 More often than not, air compressors require lubrication systems to operate sufficiently and avoid mass amounts of maintenance.
-Oil tends to be used as lubrication, and it primarily helps to reduce the friction between the components in the motor of the air compressor.
+Oil tends to be used as lubrication, and it primarily helps to reduce the friction between the components in the pump of the air compressor.
 This in turn will produce less heat from the friction, consume less energy and provide a longer machine cycle life.

 It must be noted, that air compressors are also available oilless… (or Oil-Free) this does not imply that they don’t require lubrication, but instead, they are pre-lubricated and do not need user maintenance to sustain and change the oil inside the compressor.
+Visit our Oilless Air Compressors vs. Oil Compressors guide for more information!

 If you’re wondering how to choose the right kind of compressor oil for your air compressor, which is the best compressor oil, or any other frequently asked questions about air compressor oil – then this ultimate guide to air compressor oil has you covered!